social-science-data-editors/guidance/README.md

-# Unofficial guidance on various topics by Social Science AEA Data Editors
+# Unofficial guidance on various topics by Social Science Data Editors

 ## Guidance on creating replicable data and program archives